duplocloud/docs/faq.md

 It is best to create separation between your developers and your DevOps team.
 Allowing developers to use the Web UI in non-production development environments to iterate product changes quickly can create inconsistency.

 You use Terraform for setting up Cloud services and first-time application deployment in both production and critical non-production environments.
 In addition, build CI/CD workflows to update only the application (Docker and Lambda) deployments.
-The DevOps team should make any cloud service level changes via Terraform, and developers should ask the DevOps team to do the same.
+The DevOps team should make any cloud service level changes via Terraform, and developers should ask t he DevOps team to do the same.
 Developers should still be able to trigger CI/CD for their application rollouts without DevOps involvement.

 ## Security and Compliance FAQs